Want to know the average rates charged for translations in the UK?

 Still, this doesn’t mean you need to be satisfied with low-quality translations (if you are on a budget).

-On the other hand, if you have many short documents to translate, you can avoid minimum charges (we also practice this) by bundling everything together in one document.
+- If you have many short documents to translate, you can avoid minimum charges (we also practice this) by bundling everything together in one document.

-Lastly, there are agencies that offer discounts to charities and NGOs (regardless of their translation work volume).
+- There are agencies that offer discounts to charities and NGOs (regardless of their translation work volume).

 Ask For a Free Quote!